Best Tips To Grow Broccoli In A Pot At Home

 Sprouts are great, but they're not the same as broccoli sprouts.
 Sprouting broccoli is often planted in the fall and overwintered for harvest in the early spring.

 Cold temperatures (below 50°F/10°C) are required for floret production for 6 to 8 weeks.
-Overwintering may appear to be difficult, but early spring harvests are a great relief after a long winter!
+Overwintering may be difficult, but early spring harvests are a great relief after a long winter!

 Chinese broccoli (Brassica oleracea var. alboglabra) is a Chinese broccoli variety.
 Other names for it include Chinese kale, gai lan, kailan, and others.